 Practicing cursive in your journal can really help kickstart your brain again.
 By doing so, you are coordinating the brain's hemispheres.
 It's like working out your muscles so it'll strengthen and grow.
 The same goes with your brain which you can learn more how to "exercise it" as it varies from person to person.

 Jotting down notes in your journal is one of the best ways to study and acquire new knowledge.
 The reason is that writing by hand stimulates a part of the brain called the RAS, or the Reticular Activating System.
 RAS prioritizes what requires immediate focus and filters others out.
 Writing activates your RAS to process knowledge into your memory.
 Studies have shown children's brains were stimulated much more when asked to write down words in their notebooks rather than simply focusing on them.
-To learn more about the science of keeping a journal can make you mentally stronger, you can refer to more details here.
+To learn more about the science of keeping a journal can make you mentally stronger, you can refer to more details in our blog.

 When I was in college, half the class used their laptops for note taking.
 That percentage has drastically improved since then.
 I admit it's much faster to take notes on your laptop or even notes in your iPhone.
 In reality, we retain a lot more information in our brain when we used the traditional note-taking methods in our notebooks.
 According to many psychologists, it is evident in both children and adults that taking notes does enhance memory.

-“Writing by hand helps keep the mind dexterous and assists in solidifying memories,” says Kelsey Poe, Director of Marketing & Sales at CMP
+“Writing by hand helps keep the mind dexterous and assists in solidifying memories,” says Kelsey Poe, Director of Marketing & Sales at CMP.

 Handwriting is a clear winner when it comes to brain stimulation.
 We make use of the brain much more in writing than typing, just like comparing watching television and reading a book.